Kiogora/FPGA/Basys_3/fpga_spi_slave_simple/README.md

 If the read state matches the state written previously, it reports back an okay status to the user via UART to the computer.
 If not, it reports a failure status.

-The status of the communication is inspected via a logic analyzer for the first few transactions and images stored in the logic_analyzer_cap folder.
+The status of the communication is inspected via a logic analyzer for the first few transactions.
+Images and actual capture files are stored in the logic_analyzer_cap folder.